AD

 as what they build.

 I have no patience for ideas that live only in conversation.
-Everything I believe should manifest as something tangible: a circuit, a company, a community, a conversation that changes something.
+Everything I believe should eventually show up as something real: a circuit, a company, a conversation that actually changes something.

-This isn't anti-intellectual.
-Theory matters enormously.
+This is not anti-intellectual.
+Theory matters a lot.
 But theory that never lands is just comfort.
 The test of an idea is always in the making of the thing.
-You miss every shot you don't take.
-That is not an aphorism.
-It is the honest arithmetic of inaction.
+You miss every shot you do not take.
+That is not a motivational quote.
+It is just true.

 Intention